rab/adventofcode2016/README.md

 <pre>
       --Part 1---   --Part 2---
 Day   Rank  Score   Rank  Score
+  7    210      0    330      0  This one really gave me trouble.
+3rd answer for * and 2nd for **
   6    294      0    271      0
   5   2658      0   2387      0
   4     99      2     73     28